 The generic driver options are output first, followed by the driver’s private options.
 A list of the names of drivers of a particular type can be obtained by using one of the words router_list, transport_list, or authenticator_list, and a complete list of all drivers with their option settings can be obtained by using routers, transports, or authenticators.

 If invoked by an admin user, then macro, macro_list and macros are available, similarly to the drivers.
 Because macros are sometimes used for storing passwords, this option is restricted.
 The output format is one item per line.
+For the "-bP macro <name>" form, if no such macro is found the exit status will be nonzero.

 This option requests a listing of the contents of the mail queue on the standard output.
 If the -bp option is followed by a list of message ids, just those messages are listed.
 By default, this option can be used only by an admin user.
 However, the queue_list_requires_admin option can be set false to allow any user to see the queue.